littensy/reflex/docs/docs/reference/reflex/apis/producer.md

 ### Running side effects

-Games often have a lot of state that changes over time.
-For example, a producer might contain a player's health, money, and inventory.
-You will sometimes need to perform side effects for certain state updates.
-Let's first look at how to subscribe to state changes, and then we'll cover which cases you should use it for.
+Games have a lot of state that changes over time, and you often need to perform _side effects_ for certain state updates.
+Let's first look at how to subscribe to state changes, and then we'll cover some use cases.

-To subscribe to state changes, use the [`subscribe`](#subscribeselector-listener) method:
+You can use [`subscribe`](#subscribeselector-listener) to connect a listener function that runs whenever a certain part of the state changes:

 <Tabs>
 <TabItem value="TypeScript" default>